 Custodial credit risk is the risk that in the event of bank failure, the City's deposits may not be returned.
 State statutes require that all deposits in financial institutions be fully collateralized by United States Government obligations or direct obligations of the State of Kentucky (including agencies and instrumentalities).
 Pledged collateral must have a market value of not less than the principal amount of deposits.
-As of June 30, 2021, the carrying amount of the City's deposits was \$6,686,459 with bank balances totaling \$6,824,022.
-The City's deposits, including certificates of deposit, were all FDIC insured or collateralized as required by State statute at June 30, 2021.
+As of June 30, 2023, the carrying amount of the City's deposits was \$7,664,776 with bank balances totaling \$7,615,453.
+The City's deposits were all FDIC-insured or collateralized as required by State statute on June 30, 2023.

-As of June 30, 2021, carrying amount of the Tourism Commission's deposits was \$746,533 and the bank balance was \$770,646.
-Of the Tourism Commission's bank balance, \$738,229 was covered by Federal Deposit Insurance and pledged collateral which was not sufficient.
+As of June 30, 2023, the carrying amount of the Tourism Commission's deposits was \$1,307,194 and the bank balance was \$1,324,211.
+Of the Tourism Commission's bank balance, \$250,000 was covered by Federal Deposit Insurance.